ranja-sarkar/ranja-sarkar/README.md

-I'm a Data Scientist with vast experience in scientific research and publishing.
+I'm a Scientist/Physicist with more than a decade's experience in scientific research and publishing.
 I've an industry experience of 5 years now as a Data Science Consultant.

 I look forward to collaborating with people at github on mathematical and statistical modeling,